-Drive strength problems occur when a cell is too small to propagate its signal to all the fanouts within the designed timing budget.
+Drive strength problems occur when a cell has insufficient driving capability to propagate its signal to all the fanouts within the designed timing budget.
 Our SafeResynth technique solves this problem by finding an alternative source to generate the same signal.
-As illustrated in Figure 9(a), the new source can be used to drive a fraction of the fanouts of the problematic cell, reducing its required driving capability.
+The new source can then be used to drive a part of the fanouts of the problematic cell, thus reducing its required driving capability.
+An illustration of this process is given in Figure 9(a).